 Sturdy Chipboard Bookmarks

 Having a good mark is very helpful when reading a book.
 Chipboard is a great material to make bookmarks from.
-This is a guide about sturdy chipboard bookmarks
+This is a page about sturdy chipboard bookmarks

 The idea for these came to me a couple years ago.
 It was Christmas time, and like many college students, I had no money to buy gifts.
 What I did have was an old notebook from the end of the semester with a heavy backing.
 I also had a hole-punch, a few simple craft supplies, and patience!
 Needless to say, the gift recipients were impressed I had made "something beautiful out of nothing."